|Position:||University of Nebraska Athletics|

 |Other Position:||Director of Strength & Conditioning|

-Arthur is from Lincoln and earned his bachelor’s degree from UNL in 1978.
-He and his wife, Reena have two daughters, Tara and Rachel, and a son, John.
+Arthur is from Lincoln and graduated from UNL in 1978.
+He and his wife, Reena, have two daughters, Tara and Rachel, and a son, John.